Mechanistic Knobs in LLMs: Retrieving and Steering High-Order Semantic Features via Sparse Autoencoders: Result and Analysis

 \subsection{Token Heatmaps}

 As shown in Fig. \ref{fig:heatmap}, from the activation distribution patterns of relevant features on the input text, we found that the model's mode of encoding personality traits is twofold: 1) Activations are distributed across relevant words or phrases, consistent with the semantic characteristics of personality traits; 2) and/or distributed at syntactic boundaries such as conjunctions, commas and periods, reflecting the highly synthesized nature of personality traits as high-dimensional semantic features.
+For quantitative analysis, see Appx. \ref{appendix:quantitativeanalysisoftokenactivationcorrelation}